Social Sciences (CertHE)

 The examination fee is payable when you choose to enter an examination.
 Examination entries are accepted from mid-December to the closing date of 1 February.
 Examinations take place in May or June each year.

-The continuing registration fee is payable in the second and subsequent years of registration at the time when you confirm the courses that you will be registered for during that year.
+The continuing registration fee is payable in the second and subsequent years of registration at the time when you complete the continuing registration task each year.
 It is payable if you progress to a BSc degree or if you continue on the Diploma.
 The closing date for continuing registration is 1 November.

 How to pay